fusterma/JUAS2024B/Tutorials2024.md

 ## Tutorial 3: Building a circular machine

-#### Objectives:
+##Objectives:

-   - Build a circular machine by introducing dipoles into the FODO cell of Tutorial 1.
+The main goal of this tutorial is to install dipole magnets in the FODO cell designed in Tutorial 1 to build a circular machine as well as to study the impact of the dipoles into the linear optics functions.
+In addition, the MAD-X matching module will be used to define the required quadrupole's strength for getting a desired tune of the machine.
+The tune, defined as the phase advance normalized by 2$\pi$, is a crucial parameter in the design of a circular machine for getting the desired beam quality and stability.

-   - Use the MATCHING MAD-X engine to compute the strength of the magnets to get a desired tune.
+Questions:

-1. Consider now the FODO cell of Tutorial 2 and add 4 sector dipoles of 15 m long (assume 5 m of drift space between magnets).
-Consider a ring with 736 dipoles with equal bending angles.
+1. Consider the FODO cell designed in Tutorial 1 and add 4 sector dipoles of 15 m long, $L_d$, assuming a drift space between the magnets as illustrated in Fig. 4.
+For computing the required bending angle consider a ring with 736 dipoles with equal bending angles.

 <p align="center">
 <img src="Figures/Tutorial3_FODO.png" width="40%"/>